reefactor/brainfood_reference/README.md

 This idea is similar to the statistical machine learning approach i.e. modern deep learning where the [Learning Algorithm is compressing the world into hierarchies of abstractions](https://www.skynettoday.com/editorials/nooscope#the-learning-algorithm-compressing-the-world-into-a-statistical-model)

+The Model does not give **the truth** yet posess certain tested [predictive power](https://en.wikipedia.org/wiki/Predictive_power).
+With [scientific method](https://en.wikipedia.org/wiki/Scientific_method) You don't prove hypothesis (model) is true, you prove it **not yet wrong**.
+Science is [falsifiable](https://en.wikipedia.org/wiki/Falsifiability).
+Best destiny for each theory (model) is to become corner case for a new more broad theory (e.g. Newtonian physics superseded by the General Relativity).

 Shared Mental Models distill knowledge into the collective wisdom according to [DIKW pyramid](https://en.wikipedia.org/wiki/DIKW_pyramid#Computational_representation) (which itself is a model too).

 People have tried to label them to build taxonomies of most common models